anxpara/wayfinder-animation-tool/README.md

 ## **Additional features**

-Wayfinder's simplicity makes it easy to use however you'd like.
+Wayfinder's simplicity makes it easy to use however you'd like, Wayfinder tries to impose as little as possible.
 In addition, several optional features and scss mixins are provided that add extra power and also take care of common headaches.

 ### Css copying